nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Chemotherapeutic (pertaining to chemotherapy, indicative of camptothecin's primary use).

-### Expanded Definition and Usage\nCamptothecin, discovered in the 1960s, revolutionized cancer treatment with its introduction as a topoisomerase I inhibitor.
+### Expanded Definition and Usage:
+Camptothecin, discovered in the 1960s, revolutionized cancer treatment with its introduction as a topoisomerase I inhibitor.
 This class of drugs was particularly noted for its effectiveness against solid tumors, which are often resistant to other forms of chemotherapy.
 The natural compound is not used directly due to its potential toxicities and poor solubility; instead, it serves as the basis for semi-synthetic derivatives like irinotecan and topotecan, which are better tolerated and have improved pharmacological profiles.

 Furthermore, ongoing research into camptothecin derivatives aims to overcome limitations such as resistance and side effects associated with chemotherapy, expanding its potential efficacy and application in personalized medicine regimens.